communitypoweredbydlot/community-website/content/en/Projects.md

 ---
-Title: Projects
+Title: Projects Asociatia Community powered by DLOT
-Description:  Centralized info of past, current and future projects
+Description:  #TripAndPick is about enjoying time outdoors and actively participating to the environmental cleanup.
+A campaign initiated by Asociatia Community powered by DLOT
 ---

+# OUR PROJECTS

 Hiking, trekking or just relaxing, the benefits of spending time in nature are enormous.